dustinpfister/blog_posts/_posts/js-settimeout.md

 It should also go without saying that I assume that you have at least some background with javaScript.
 If not you are going to want to start out with some kind of [getting started type post first on javaScript](/2018/11/27/js-getting-started/).

-### 1.1 - The soucre code exmaples here are on my github
+### 1.1 - The source code examples here are on my github

 The [source code examples in this post can be found in my test vjs repository](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-settimeout) on git hub.
 All of the source code examples for all my other posts on javaScript in general can also be found there.